derailed/k9s_site/_topics/aliases.markdown

 ## <img src="/assets/sections/overview.png" width="auto" height="32"/> Aliases

-In K9s, you can define your very own command aliases (shortnames) to access your resources.
+In K9s, you can define your very own command aliases (short-names) to access your resources.
 In your `$HOME/.k9s` define a file called `alias.yml`.
 A K9s alias defines pairs of alias:gvr.
 A gvr (Group/Version/Resource) represents a fully qualified Kubernetes resource identifier.
 Here is an example of an alias file:

 <br/>

 ## <img src="/assets/sections/examples.png" width="auto" height="32"/> Example

-Using this alias file, you can now type pp/crb to list pods or clusterrolebindings respectively.
+Using this alias file, you can now type pp/crb to list pods or ClusterRoleBindings respectively.

 ```yaml
 # $HOME/.k9s/alias.yml